opulencephp/docs/console.md

 <h4 id="apprename">app:rename</h4>
 When you install RDev, the default namespace is "Project".
 Use this command to change this to something more fitting to your particular project.
 This will update namespaces, bootstrapper names, the directory under "app", and the composer.json PSR-4 settings.

-<h4 id="viewsflush">views:flush</h4>
-If you also use RDev's HTTP kernel and view template, you can use this command to clear the view cache.
-This is handy for when you've made updates to your views.

 <h4 id="make">make:*</h4>
 To make creating new classes as simple as possible, RDev supports several `make:*` commands to generate class files: